 In this article, I’ll be taking a look at why making your life more interesting is a good idea and how to go about it.

-Every summer, I take advantage of my long vacation (the joys of working at a school) and go on a long reading binge, trying to make a dent into my ever-growing reading list.
+Every summer, I take advantage of my long vacation (the joys of working at a school) and go on a long reading binge, trying to make a dent in my ever-growing reading list.

 For a while, I lose myself in worlds that are far more interesting than my own life.